Kitchen renovations in a body corporate

 • Changing from a gas oven to electric usually needs new wiring or an upgraded electrical load.

-• Anything running through walls, risers, or the building’s electrical systems is common property.
+• Anything running through walls, risers, or the building’s electrical systems is generally common property, though the exact boundaries will depend on your scheme’s community management statement.

 • Altering or capping gas lines also involves shared pipework.

-Even if all the visible work happens inside your lot, the hidden work behind the wall still impacts building-wide services, meaning you must seek approval first.
+Even if all the visible work happens inside your lot, the hidden work behind the wall can still impact building-wide services, meaning you should seek approval first.

 Relocating Appliances